2018 OFC Women's Nations Cup qualification: Draw

 The draw for the qualification tournament was held on 21 March 2018 at the OFC Headquarters in Auckland, New Zealand.
 The hosts Fiji were assigned to position 1 and were exempted from the draw, while the remaining teams were drawn into the other positions without any seeding in order to determine the match schedule.

 The draw for the match schedule resulted in the following positions:

 Note: Bolded team qualified for the 2018 OFC Women's Nations Cup.

 Venue

 The qualification tournament was held at Churchill Park in Lautoka, Fiji.
 The tournament was originally scheduled to be held in Pago Pago, American Samoa from 27 August to 4 September 2018, but in March 2018 the venue was changed to Fiji.
-The qualification tournament in Fiji was originally scheduled to take place from 25–31 August 2018, but was later adjusted to 24–30 August.
+The qualification tournament in Fiji was originally scheduled to take place from 25 to 31 August 2018, but was later adjusted to 24–30 August.

 Schedule

 The match schedule was revealed on 6 July 2018.
 The schedule of qualification is as follows: